opendocsg/slw-judgments-backfill/2011_SGHC_94/report.md

  (b)

 4       The parties appealed against the 25 May 2005 Order.
 In her appeal, the mother prayed, _inter alia_ , for lump sum maintenance of $200,000 for the son, and lump sum maintenance of $30,000 for herself.
 The cross appeals in RAS 720042/2005 and RAS 720043/2005 were dismissed by Justice Tan Lee Meng on 25 January 2006.
-The neutral citation of DJ Lau’s written Grounds of Decision is _MB v MC_ [2005] SGDC 181.
+The neutral citation of DJ Lau’s written Grounds of Decision is _MB v MC_ <span class="citation">[2005] SGDC 181</span>.

 5       A few months later, the mother tried to vary the 25 May 2005 Order by filing Summons No 650212/2006 (“the 2006 Summons”).
 In the 2006 Summons, the mother wanted: